botpress/Boost/README.md

 # Boost

-An open-source motivational bot for Messenger developed on the [Botpress](https://github.com/botpress/botpress) platform.
+An open-source motivational bot for Messenger.

+Since it is built on the [Botpress](https://github.com/botpress/botpress) platform, it is simple, lightweight (~300 lines of code) and portable.

 ## Features